kernelshreyak/edass/README.md

 ## EDASS - Easy Data Analysis and Statistics Software

-This is a self-contained Java desktop application for data analysis, data cleaning and statistics.
+This is a self-contained Java desktop application for data analysis, data transformation, filtering and statistics.
 It is created to have a simple interface with a low learning curve and

 The analysis engine is powered by Apache Spark.